Student Support Services

-Computerized career information is available to students who are ready to explore career options, opportunities, and those desiring career training.
-This free assessment is strongly recommended for all GED and Advanced ESL students.
-An experienced adviser is available to explain the assessment results and to share other career information and resources.
-GED and advanced ESL students are also invited to attend workshops to help with the transition from ABE to college.
-Those who are unsure about their career options can make an appointment at 527-7546 to take this free assessment.
+Career information is available to students who are ready to explore career options, opportunities, and those desiring career training.
+It is strongly recommended for all GED® and Advanced ESL students develop a career plan.
+GED® and advanced ESL students are also invited to attend workshops to help with the transition from ABE to their career.
+Those who are unsure about their career options can make an appointment at 528-7038.
 It's never too soon to begin planning your future!

-A student who finds it difficult to attend classes, or who wants added help with ABE classes, can receive instruction through an Individualized Educational Plan (IEP), with help from trained tutors at any of the four learning centers.
+A student who finds it difficult to attend classes, or who wants added help with ABE classes, can receive instruction through through a variety of modalities, with help from trained tutors at any of the four learning centers.
 Pre-assessment to determine the students learning needs and strengths are given and materials are selected to assist each student at his/her skill level.

-Tutors, working with learners on a one-to-one or small group basis, provide personal attention and are available to answer questions and provide assistance.
-They are trained to give literacy tests, the Test of Adult Basic Education (TABE), practice test in GED, and ESL placement test (CASAS), and to explain the test results.
+Tutors provide personal attention and are available to answer questions and provide assistance.
+They are trained to give literacy tests, the Test of Adult Basic Education (TABE), and ESL placement test (TABE Clas~E), and to explain the test results.